GrowIndustry Starter Kits

 On NJSTART, vendors can:

 - View their remittance and email addresses to ensure their accuracy and select their preferred form of payment

 - See which certifications they need to do business with the State, which certifications they have, and which are missing or expired.

 DPP’s goods and services procurement brochure provides guidance on the procurement process and may also offer information that is common to other State entities that issue contracting opportunities.
-New Jersey’s Division of Enterprise and Revenue Services provides specific business registration information according to your legal structure.
+New Jersey’s Division of Enterprise and Revenue Services provides specific business registration information according to your business structure.